jorbDehmel/oak/docs/manual.md

 foo!;
 ```

-There are several built-in inline macros (namely, `LINE!` and
+There are several built-in inline macros (namely, `LINE!` for
+the current file line as an int, `SYSTEM!` for the current OS
+as a string, and `FILE!` for the current file as a string).
-`FILE!`).
-Functional macros, on the other hand, are unrestricted
+Functional macros, on the other hand, are unrestricted Oak
-Oak programs which are available to run at compile-time.
+programs which are available to run at compile-time.
 These
 programs are run with the arguments provided at
-replacement-time, and their `cout` is lexed and inserted in
+replacement-time, and their `stdout` is lexed and inserted in
 their stead.
-They essentially compose a nested translation unit
+They are essentially nested translation units that
-which can be used elsewhere.
+can be used elsewhere.

 ```rust
 // They take the same form as `main`